kusumi-unit/WinTILD/README.md

 # WinTILD

 WinTILD is open-source software for detecting a Transient Increase of the effective Local Diffusion (TILD) in the 2D single-molecule trajectory data.
+WinTLD is distributed under the terms of the GNU GPLv3 license.

 ## Development Environment